raspberrypilearning/hardware-guide/quickstart.md

 ![hdmi-dvi](images/hdmi-dvi.jpg)

 ### VGA
 Some old monitors have a VGA port.
-These can be trickier to use as you need an HDMI to VGA converter, that can change digital video to analogue video.
+These can be trickier to use as you need an HDMI to VGA converter, which can change digital video to analogue video.
 A simple port adaptor will not work.

 ![hdmi-vga](images/hdmi-vga.jpg)